xatu-code/xatu-documentation/docs/source/methods/screening.rst

 Anisotropic Screening
 ======================

 Xatu supports anisotropic screening in the Rytova–Keldysh model by allowing directional dependence in the screening length.
-This is implemented by constructing an effective vector $\bm{r}_0 = (r_x, r_y, r_z)$ , and rescaling the coordinates accordingly.
+This is implemented by constructing an effective vector :math:`\mathbf{r}_0 = (r_x, r_y, r_z)` , and rescaling the coordinates accordingly.

 This allows the screening environment to be tuned independently along in-plane and out-of-plane directions -- a generalization that extends beyond conventional isotropic models.